 True Pentodes versus Beam Power Tubes

-True pentodes versus beam power tubes: The characteristic curves of a true pentode show that inclusion of a suppressor grid strongly suppresses secondary-emission effects.
+The characteristic curves of a true pentode (Figure 2) show that inclusion of a third grid, the suppressor grid, between grid 2 and the plate strongly suppresses secondary-emission effects.
 Why the term true pentode?
-Because multiple lines of research also led to the marketing of "tetrodes with pentodelike characteristics" or "kinkless tetrodes"—which types at first included the 48 but went on to include a new class: the beam power tube, designs of for which are generally characterized by:
+Because multiple lines of research also led to the marketing of "tetrodes with pentodelike characteristics" or "kinkless tetrodes"—which types at first included the 48 but went on to include a new class: the beam power tube, designs of which are generally characterized by:

 |•||close alignment between the turns of fine wire that form a tube's control and screen grids|

-And then RCA repackaged the 6L6 in a Mae West style glass envelope, equipped it ceramic interelement insulation and a plate cap for higher-voltage operation, gave it a "stem shield" to reduce its grid–plate capacitance, and sold it as the 807, a transmitting tube rated for everyday use in class C operation!
+And then RCA repackaged the 6L6 in a Mae-West-style glass envelope, equipped it with ceramic interelement insulation and a plate cap for higher-voltage operation, gave it a "stem shield" to reduce its grid–plate capacitance, and marketed it as the 807, a transmitting tube rated for everyday use in class C operation!

 The stage was set for nearly two decades of negative-resistance-based misery for transmitter builders both amateur and professional—trouble made worse by the tendency of writers to ascribe the 807's negative-resistance-based instabilities (a known 6L6 bug) to poor application, through equipment design and construction, of the underlying design's relatively high transconductance (an 807 feature).